cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/logs-events-flow.md

 RabbitMQ stores messages within a dedicated, durable, non-exclusive topic exchange.

 Log messages and events have separate queues.
-Currently, logs and events are stored in Postgres and can be accessed using the events endpoint or in the web UI.
+For Cloudify Manager version 4.4 and above, logs and events are stored in PostgreSQL.
+You can access the logs and events from the REST API events endpoint and from the Cloudify Console.